 - New features: integration of price and availability requests

 - Simple and quick reachability of more than 500 suppliers

-The University Medical Center Greifswald (UMG) is a maximum health care provider as well as the largest employer and trainer in Western Pomerania.
+Greifswald University Hospital (UMG) is a maximum health care provider as well as the largest employer and trainer in Western Pomerania.
 UMG comes with 919 plan beds and 37 spots at day clinics.
 More than 178,000 patients are treated annually in 21 specialist clinics.

 - Connecting with partners in the outpatient sector for an optimized exchange between all healthcare providers